sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 ```

-I have NOT included Manic Miner `.sna` snapshot, but you can download it from [worldofspectrum.org](https://worldofspectrum.org/archive/software/games/manic-miner-bug-byte-software-ltd) and convert it to `.sna` using [FUSE](http://fuse-emulator.sourceforge.net/), for example.
+I have NOT included Manic Miner `.sna / .z80` snapshot, but you can download it from [worldofspectrum.org](https://worldofspectrum.org/archive/software/games/manic-miner-bug-byte-software-ltd) and convert it to `.sna / .z80` using [FUSE](http://fuse-emulator.sourceforge.net/), for example.

 ## Thanks to